9 Simple Tips For Throwing the Best Party Ever

 6. Make sure your house smells good and has enough lighting

 Lighting is important for setting the mood of the party, so make sure you've tested out your lighting a couple of evenings before to make sure it's adequate and is giving off the right vibes.
 Similarly, scents help set the tone as well.
-If you're feeling anxious, try calming yourself with some lavender essential oil — it will be soothing and inviting for your guests as well!
+If you're feeling anxious, try calming yourself with some lavender essential oil — it will be soothing and inviting for your guests as well.
+Or just light up your favorite scented candle.

 7. Set boundaries